influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 #### execution_time

-Shows the amount of time the query took to execute, which includes reading the time series data, performing operations as data flows through iterators, and draining processed data from iterators.
+Shows the amount of time the query took to execute, including reading the time series data, performing operations as data flows through iterators, and draining processed data from iterators.
 Then, typically, drained data is serialized to JSON or another supported format.

 #### planning_time